paul0x7CF/Uni-dse-project/README.md

 For exceptional situations, such as, team building issues you can also contact your supervisor directly.
 Based on experience most Git issues are not related to us and instead focus on internal team communication.
 Hence, if you want to contact a tutor or supervisor, always use their Git handles in your issues such that the respective person is notified about your inquiry by GitLab.

 Your **team supervisor** can be identified based on your team’s id.
-The supervisor for team `10X` is Georg Simhandl (git handle @georgs74).
-For teams `20X` the supervisor is Kristof Böhmer (git handle @boehmek2).
+For teams `010X` the supervisor is Kristof Böhmer (git handle @boehmek2).
 Use these git handles to specifically address a person in a Git issue.

 # Which functions should not be used?